For legal reasons and client confidentiality, reviews have been slightly edited to remove identifying information and correct typos.

 Since that time, Rosa has been through quite a few “this too shall pass” moments herself.

 The school of hard knocks

-An honors student paying full tuition, she applied to college in America but was rejected because of her immigration status.
+An honors student paying full tuition, Rosa applied to college in America but was rejected because of her immigration status.
 She got a job instead.
 Soon after, she married and enrolled in community college, while working full time and carrying a full class load to get her AA degree.
 The same month she received her AA, she transferred to UNC Chapel Hill to complete a BA in Psychology – continuing to work full time.
 It took seven years to get that degree.
 Rosa comes from an educated family, PhDs, MBAs, lawyers, and judges.
-It never occurred to her not to seek higher education.
+She always planned to seek higher education.

 Fighting through to help change the system

 Her love of psychology and her many years as a paralegal helping people through their injuries and legal hurdles propelled Rosa toward law school.
 “One of my law professors told me, ‘Maybe we can’t personally go out and change the laws, but we can change the system by advocating for people.’
 As a lawyer you’re actively being an advocate and helping to change the system by fighting for these people rather than letting the system overtake them.”

 Her fight to become a lawyer became a fight to simply stay in law school and even survive at one point.
 Although she had a full scholarship to law school, it was yanked during the middle of her first year when she went into early labor and had to undergo a life-saving blood transfusion.
 Despite that, she returned to school just three weeks later to complete her mid-term exams – the same week her premature newborn came home from the hospital.
 “I knew I had to make it through law school somehow.”